 Communion with this church is one of the spiritual blessings to which the keys are held by the higher, or Melchizedek, priesthood.

-The power and authority of the higher, or Melchizedek Priesthood, is to hold the keys of all the spiritual blessings of the church—
+The power and authority of the higher, or Melchizedek Priesthood, is to hold the keys of all the spiritual blessings of the church—Joseph Smith said the following about the Second comforter:

 To have the privilege of receiving the mysteries of the kingdom of heaven, to have the heavens opened unto them, to commune with the general assembly and church of the Firstborn, and to enjoy the communion and presence of God the Father, and Jesus the mediator of the new covenant.
 (D&C 107:18-19)